TheArchitect2000/zk-IoT-cpp/assistedTrigger-ARM/README.md

+Executing on GDB based on ARM processor:

+In the assistedTrigger method, QEMU executes the user’s program and stores the resulting execution trace.
+The proof generation module then reads this trace to produce a zero-knowledge proof (ZKP), which is subsequently verified by the verifier program.

 # Zero-Knowledge Proof Workflow
 This guide explains how to generate a commitment, create a zero-knowledge proof (ZKP), and verify it using C++ and accompanying utilities.